yoelcabo/grocery_coupons/README.md

 # Introduction
-This small python program aims to help keeping track of a specific promotion codes from a grocery store.
+This small python program is intended to help you keep track of specific promotion codes from a grocery store.

 # Usage